viamrobotics/docs/docs/sdks/_index.md

 You can package any files, code, or executable into a module.
 When you add a module to your machine's configuration, the entrypoint defined for the module is run which can start your code.

-If your SDK code augments what a component does, such as, for example, adding an overlay to a camera stream, you can create your own camera model inside your module and amend the API methods to have your custom functionality.
+If your control code augments what a component does, such as, for example, adding an overlay to a camera stream, you can create your own camera model inside your module and amend the API methods to have your custom functionality.
 For an example of this, see the [facial-detection module](https://github.com/viam-labs/facial-detection) which wraps its logic into a custom vision service.

 If your functionality does not conform to existing API types such as the motor or camera API, you can [use a generic API to wrap your code](https://docs.viam.com/how-tos/create-module/#choose-an-api-to-implement-in-your-model).